Stephen is a performance maker with a diverse practice ranging from theatre, dance, circus and puppetry.

 Since 2011 his current work is in the Theatre for Early Years (TEY), 6mth – 8 years of age, field.

-Stephen has been a performer and co-creator in Sally Chance Dance Theatre for Early Years works' including This [Baby] Life, Nursery, Touch & Go and Seashore.
+Stephen has been a performer and co-creator in Sally Chance Dance Theatre for Early Years works' including This [Baby] Life, Nursery, Touch & Go, Seashore and The Thing That Matters.
 These works have been presented in Melbourne, Sydney, Brisbane, Perth, Scotland , India and New York.
 In 2017 Stephen began working with The PaperBoats and has toured the platform’s first show Especially on Birthdays in Adelaide, regional South Australia, 2018 Commonwealth Games and at 2019 American ‘Theater for Young Audiences’ National Conference and Festival in Atlanta, Georgia, U.S.A.

 He has performed overseas in China, Hong Kong, Japan, South Korea, Singapore, U.S.A., Canada, France, India, Scotland and Denmark.
 He has taught drama and dance at a number of art institutions in Hong Kong, Vietnam and Sweden.